rieckpil/progmot/content/post/writing-a-book-remotely.md

 We showcase the integration with AWS and Spring Boot based on meaningful feature implementations and enrich our sample Todo application with every chapter.

-3. Operating and Monitoring and Applications in Production on AWS
+**3. Operating and Monitoring and Applications in Production on AWS**

 Production is where the fun begins.
 We don't stop after developing the last feature and also cover monitoring and operating our Spring Boot application in production.
 This includes topics like structured logging, Amazon CloudWatch alerts, emitting metrics, creating operational dashboards, etc.